-The slender mongoose (Galerella sanguinea), also called black-tipped mongoose or black-tailed mongoose, is a lithe little carnivore common throughout sub-Saharan Africa.
-Color varies extensively between sub-species and it can be everything from chestnut, brown, grey, reddish, orange red and yellow.
+The slender mongoose (Herpestes sanguineus), also called black-tipped mongoose or black-tailed mongoose, is a lithe little carnivore common throughout sub-Saharan Africa.
+Color varies extensively between subspecies, and it can be everything from chestnut, brown, grey, reddish, orange red and yellow.
 All-white albinos have also been observed.
 The length of the body is between 27.5-40 cm (11-16 in), and the telltale long black-tipped tail measures 23-33 cm (9-13 in).
 When running fast, the tail is often seen extended upwards.
 Males reach a weight of 640-715 g (22-25 oz), while females are smaller at 450-575 g (16-20 oz).

-The slender mongoose prefer to live a solitary life, though they do sometimes live in pairs.
-They den in burrows, in between rocks, in trees, and logs, anywhere that will give some form of shelter from weather and wind.
+The slender mongoose prefers to live a solitary life, though it does sometimes live in pairs.
+It dens in burrows, in between rocks, in trees, and logs, anywhere that will give some form of shelter from weather and wind.
 Since many related mongoose species are nocturnal, slender mongooses often share dens with them as they will use them at different hours.
 A male slender mongoose will share a territory with several females with whom he will mate when they are ready.
 Gestation period is 60-70 days, and a litter is often 1-3 young.

 The slender mongoose is listed as least concern by the IUCN Red List.
 It is an extremely adaptable species, with 50 subspecies spread throughout sub-Saharan Africa.
 The black mongoose (Herpestes flavescens) in Namibia is often considered a separate species.
 In the past it was targeted as a carrier of rabies, and in some areas, humans did try to exterminate them, to little success.